The Role of Feature Interactions in Graph-based Tabular Deep Learning: Results of structure-aware learning in GTDL

 \subsection{Feature interactions}

 The \roc of the feature interactions is shown in \cref{fig:results_roc_auc}.
 For all \gtdl methods, across both datasets, the \roc is approximately $0.5$, which is equal to random chance.
-There is no difference in the values of the \adj where there is, and where there is no true edge.
-This shows that \textbf{\gtdl methods do not learn an accurate graph structure}.
+There is no difference in the values of the \adj whether there exists a true edge or not.
+This shows that \gtdl methods do not learn an accurate graph structure.
 Therefore, the learned feature interactions should not be used for interpretability or explainability.
 Increasing the number of training samples does not change the \roc, indicating that the poor performance of the \gtdl methods is not due to insufficient data.
+This observation holds when increasing the number of training samples up to $10^5$ samples as discussed in \cref{sec:results_ntrain}.